 Things have changed somewhat in 17 years; I find myself following a distinguished line of Chairs.
 Nigel Webster's role was to create the FFICM out of the old Diploma.
-The development of the FFICM was under the watchful eye of the GMC who insisted on the Faculty using the most modern assessment techniques rather than accepting those that may still persist in other colleges.
+The development of the FFICM was under the watchful eye of the GMC who insisted on the Faculty using the most modern assessment techniques maximum number of examiners over the course of the exam, thus minimising any risk of bias.